apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 If `true`, the plugin sends a usage report to Apollo Studio after every request instead of sending batched reports.

 This option is useful for stateless environments like Amazon Lambda where processes terminate after handling a small number of requests.

-The default value is `true` when using an `ApolloServer` subclass for a serverless framework (Amazon Lambda, Google Cloud Functions, or Azure Functions) and `false` otherwise.

 Note that "immediately" does not mean _synchronously_ with completing the response, but rather "very soon", such as after a `setImmediate` call.